BBC reporter killed in Afghanistan

 Khost police chief Abdul Hanan told BBC Afghan that Shah had been shot by unidentified armed men.
 He said police were investigating the motive.

 Locals told the BBC that Shah had been on his bicycle when the attack happened.
-He was taken by locals to hospital, where he died of his injuries.
+He was then taken to hospital, where he died of his injuries.

+He was in a normally safe area he was familiar with when the attack happened, the BBC's News and Current Affairs Director Fran Unsworth said.

 Last year, Afghanistan was ranked the third most dangerous country in the world for journalists by Reporters without Borders.
 It said nine journalists had been killed in three separate attacks.

+- Abdul Samad Rohani who was shot dead in Helmand Province in 2008

+- Ahmed Omed Khpulwak, 25, who was mistakenly killed by Nato-led forces in 2011

-In June, BBC driver Mohammed Nazir was killed in a bomb attack in Kabul's central secure zone.
+- Mohammed Nazir, a BBC driver who was killed in a bomb attack in 2017

-Some 400 people were injured by the blast and more than 150 people were killed.
+Khost, where the attack happened, borders Pakistan and was an important theatre in the conflict with militants after US-led forces invaded Afghanistan in 2001.

+The Taliban still has a presence in parts of the province but attacks are rare now.